el-dee/panda3d-openvr/README.md

 ### Actions

 In samples/actions, you can find a demo using action manifest to bind actions from the user to event in the application.
 This is more complex to set up than the event interface, but allows the end user to remap the actions

+### Skeleton

+In samples/skeleton, you can find a demo using action manifest to animate the fingers of your virtual hands using the dynamic hand skeleton provided by OpenVR.

 ### Ralph

 In samples/ralph you can find a heavily modified version of the Roaming Ralph demo.
 In the version, you are Ralph and you can explore the space around you.
 Using the trackpad on the left controller, you can move forward and backward in the direction you're facing, or rotate the camera.

 ## License